neryus/email-developer-handbook/notebook.md

 ## T-Online.de border issue

 The email client don't display the inlined border value.
 The workaround can be to use div element as parent with border style.
+Update.
+The border value is not displayed for `table` element, but it displayed for `td` element.
 ![T-Online.de](https://i.imgur.com/vBcIjgC.png)
 ![Web.de](https://i.imgur.com/tYYxO3i.png)